Anisotropic cosmological solutions to the $Y(R)F^2$ gravity: Introduction

-\item The non-minimal couplings with $RF^2$-type which break the conformal invariance of electromagnetic field were investigated in various aspects \cite{prasanna}-\cite{lambiase}.
-It is remarkable that they can arise from the calculation of QED one-loop vacuum polarization on a curved background \cite{drummond} and from the effective renormalization-group improved theory \cite{bamba1}.
-Then, they lead to electromagnetic quantum fluctuations at the inflationary stage, which lead the inflation \cite{turner}-\cite{campanelli}.
-Because of the inflation at that time, the scale of the electromagnetic quantum fluctuations can be stretched towards outside the Hubble horizon and they give rise to classical fluctuations.
-Thus, they can be the reason of the large scale magnetic fields observed in clusters of galaxies \cite{bamba1},\cite{kim1}-\cite{turner2}.
+Such a non-minimal modification with $RF^2$-type was firstly considered by Prasanna \cite{Prasanna1971} to understand the complex nature between curvature and electromagnetic fields.
+Then the charge conservation was generalized to the such terms \cite{Horndeski1976}.
+The non-minimal couplings also can appear from dimensional reduction of Gauss-Bonnet gravity \cite{Muller-Hoissen1988} and $R^2$ gravity \cite{Buchdahl1979,Dereli1990}.
+It is remarkable that the non-minimal modifications with $RF^2$ form can arise from the calculation of QED one-loop vacuum polarization on a curved background \cite{Drummond1980}.
+Furthermore, the non-minimal $RF^2$ couplings may generate the primordial magnetic fields by quantum fluctuations at the inflation \cite{Turner1988,Lambiase2004}, and the more general $R^nF^2$ couplings can increase the amplitude to sufficiently large seed fields which lead to the present galactic magnetic fields \cite{Mazzitelli1995,Campanelli2008,Lambiase2008}.
+In other words, the couplings can lead to quantum fluctuations of electromagnetic fields at the inflationary stage by breaking the conformal invariance \cite{Turner1988,Lambiase2004,Mazzitelli1995,Campanelli2008,Lambiase2008,Bamba2008}.
+Because of the inflation, the scale of the fluctuations can be stretched towards outside the Hubble horizon.
+Thus, they can be the reason of the large scale magnetic fields observed in galaxies.